strapi-community/strapi-plugin-publisher/README.md

 ## Usage

-Once the plugin has been installed, configured a publisher section will be added to the `informations` sections of the edit view for all content types (single + collection) that have `draftAndPublish` enabled.
+Once the plugin has been installed, configured and enabled a publisher section will be added to the `informations` section of the edit view for all content types (single + collection) that have `draftAndPublish` enabled.
 The publisher section will provide the ability to schedule publishing and unpublishing of the content type.
-The plugin checks every minute to see if anything needs to be published/unpublished.
+The content type publication status is checked every minute.

 ### Single Content Type